 Respect the Wildlife

 Although animals can be cute, they can also be dangerous.
 Research the area you’re going to be in to see if there are bears, wolves, or other predators that you might encounter, and know how to react if you do encounter them.
 Also, please respect the wildlife and don’t litter!
 Remember: you’re visitors to their home.
 Treat their home the same way you would if you were visiting a friend’s home.
-To learn more about wildlife safety, you can visit the National Wildlife Federation’s website here.

 The National Park Service would like to remind everyone to HIKE SAFE: